muratkeremozcan/books/aws/Burning-Monk/Lambda-Best-Practices/README.md

 From Yan:
 _The actual problem with warm starts is that they don't scale beyond keeping a handful of instances of your functions warm because there's no way to direct an invocation to specific instances (ie. worker) of a function.
 So if you have a handful of functions and you just need to keep 1 instance of each warm for a low throughput API, then warmers are a good, cheap way to do it compared to using Provisioned Concurrency.
 But if you need an enterprise-scale solution that can keep 50, 100 instances of your functions warm, and auto-scale the no. of warm instances based on traffic patterns or based on a schedule, and you don't mind (potentially) paying extra for these, then use Provisioned Concurrency.
 I said potentially paying extra, because Provisioned Concurrency can actually work out cheaper than on-demand concurrency if you have good utilization of the Provisioned Concurrency you have (~60% is the break-even point)._

-> P.C. happens against a version - not sure why they have both alias and version there.
+> P.C. happens against a version

+When to use Provisioned Concurrency?

+* When we cannot optimize cold start any further.

+* Cold starts are stacking up in a service call (spiky traffic).

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/q025m29weskbfzithk44.png)